SampsonM/Sweepsteaks/BE/README.md

 - In the repo BE folder run 'NPM run seed:dev' to seed the test db
 - Check the db has been sown in the terminal window with mongo running, run 'show dbs' to check 'Sweepstakes_test' exists, you can further check the internals if you wish with relevant mongo commands
 - Run 'NPM run test' in the BE folder of the Repo to run Util tests

+## Pushing changes to Heroku
+- After Git adding all the files you wish to change currently I push to github then to heroku using 'git push heroku master'
+- This builds the app and restarts using the heroku config

 #
 ## TO-DO